jahidulpabelislam/contribution-counters/README.md

     The config is an object with the following properties (all available on all counters unless specified):

     - `username`: Your username (string:required)
     - `accessToken`: An access token for the user above (string:required)
     - `minCommits`: The minimum number of commits a repo needs to count as a contribution (int:default=1)
+    - `includePullRequests`: Whether to include count of pull/merge requests contributions (bool:default=false)

     The below two are only used if a commit doesn't have a real user attached (At least one is required for Bitbucket & GitLab & both optional for GitHub BUT advised to use both for all)